 The attribution of the first (1750) ravalement to François Étienne Blanchet seems to be a certainty.
-That Blanchet carried out the enlargement of the harpsichord in 1750 can be argued from numerous aspects of the alterations carried out to the instrument: the superb workmanship of the case joins and the soundboard join, the characteristic cutout of the bass end of the 8' bridge (see the diagram below), as well as virtually all of the numbering and construction details of the jacks.
+That Blanchet carried out the enlargement of the harpsichord in 1750 can be argued from numerous aspects of the alterations carried out to the instrument at this time: the case joins and soundboard joins are carried out with workmanship of outstandingly high quality, the characteristic cutout of the bass end of the 8' bridge (see the diagram below), as well as virtually all of the numbering and construction details of the jacks.

 Figure 2 - The cutout under the end of the 8' bridge of the 1746 Blanchet harpsichord in Versailles (left) and the same feature found on the added piece of bridge on the Franco-Flemish harpsichord (right).
-The original bridge pins of the Versailles harpsichord seen on the left seem, unfortunately, to have been replaced with modern pins.
+The original bridge pins of the Versailles harpsichord seen on the left seem, unfortunately, to have been replaced with modern pins (the string for the long F# is missing.)
 Also not original is the gold paint on the bridge in the right-hand photograph, which was probably added by Tomasini in about 1889.

 The above features all bear the hallmarks of work by Blanchet.
 But even more characteristic and individual are the many construction details of the jacks.
 It is clear that the jacks of the Franco-Flemish harpsichord were made using exactly the same set of jigs that were used to make the jacks of the 1733 Blanchet harpsichord in the Château de Thoiry.
 When compared with the same features of signed instruments by Blanchet (although there now remains very few Blanchet instruments with original jacks), these same construction features are identical.